Dedicated To Rebuilding Shattered Lives and Violence Prevention:

 7. To establish a Victim impact panel or groups as it pertains to murder victims.

-8. To make available services to children who have been traumatized or witness a violent crime.
+8. To make available services to children who have been traumatized or witnessed a violent crime.